 When you have several options to display, use autocomplete text fields.
-These allow users to type in their input and get suggested options that match it.
+These allow users to type in their input to get suggested choices that match it.

-The more the user types the more specific the suggested options become.
-Users can save time by selecting a suggested option instead of typing out their entire input.
+The more the user types, the more specific the suggested choices become.
+Users can save time by selecting a recommended option instead of typing out their entire input.

 Autocomplete text fields should display the option that best matches the input first.
 You should distinguish the user’s typed input text in the suggested options.
 The option text that matches the input text should highlight with different color contrast.

-More users start forms than finish them.
-Don’t give them a reason to abandon your form.
-The last thing they want to do is maneuver and flick through a select menu.
+Users start forms more than they finish them.
+Don’t give them a reason to abandon your form by using the wrong control.
+The last thing they want to do with their time is maneuver and flick through a select menu.